LucasLeandro1204/vue-content-loading/README.md

 ## Installation

-Simply install it via NPM
+Simple install via NPM

 ``$ npm install vue-content-loading --save``

 ##### License

 This project is licensed under the MIT license.
-See the LICENSE.md file for more details
+See the LICENSE file for more details